Determination of Residency Status for Tuition Purposes

 Students who do not agree with the decision of their residency petition may appeal the decision in writing within 15 days from the date their denial decision was e-mailed to them.
 The appeal and any additional documentation should be sent directly to the Tuition Classification Officer located in the Admissions Office.
 The decision of the Residency Appeals Committee is the final university determination.
 For further residency related questions, please contact the Tuition Classification Officer at 970.248.1875.

 Certain exemptions for in-state tuition status are available for military personnel if:

-- military personnel is active duty and stationed in CO – copy of orders needed to consider student, spouse, or children in-state without further documentation;
+- Military personnel is active duty and stationed in CO – copy of orders needed to consider student, spouse, or children in-state without further documentation.

 - Veteran is using VA Education benefits – a copy of Certificate of Eligibility must be provided to the CMU Veteran Services office.

-Service members who do not receive an honorable discharge are not eligible for in-state status under the state statutes or for federal veterans education benefits.
+Service members who do not receive an honorable discharge are not eligible for in-state status under the state statutes or for federal veteran education benefits.
 These students, may, however, meet Colorado in-state residency requirements outlined in C.R.S.
 23-7-103.

 Contact the Tuition Classification Officer in the Admissions Office for further details.

 Certain exemptions for in-state tuition status are also available for dependents of military personnel if:

 - Military personnel is an active duty member of armed forces in CO and is